Early-stage African VC firm, Microtraction reports portfolio boom despite the weight of COVID-19 – TechCrunch

 In a review of the year published last week, the firm noted that 21 companies in its portfolio have raised more than $33 million in funding.
 This represents nearly four-fold growth over a year ago when its portfolio raised $6 million (and just $3 million in 2018).
 The companies’ combined valuation stands at over $147 million according to the firm.

-Founded by Yele Badamosi in 2017, Microtraction arrived on the continent’s early-stage investment scene with all intent to be “the most accessible and preferred source of pre-seed funding for African tech entrepreneurs.”
+Founded by Yele Bademosi in 2017, Microtraction arrived on the continent’s early-stage investment scene with all intent to be “the most accessible and preferred source of pre-seed funding for African tech entrepreneurs.”

-Badamosi, who returned to Nigeria from the UK in 2015, worked as the general manager for Starta Africa, an online community for African tech entrepreneurs.
+Bademosi, who returned to Nigeria from the UK in 2015, worked as the general manager for Starta Africa, an online community for African tech entrepreneurs.
 After his stint there, he saw the need to plug the gap of early-stage funding in Nigeria and the continent at large with Microtraction.

 Microtraction does not specify the size of its fund, but what is more clear is that it has attracted a great deal of attention and has built a strong network in part because of who backs it.